mohamed-services/mnn/README.md

 ## Padding

-Transformer models gives flexible context window, but the feedforward models needs fixed context window so we have to pad our inputs to a fixed size so the feedforward layers can process it, you can leave the beginning of your inputs and only pad the end of the inputs, but for me all the inputs will be padded with random number of zeros before it and the inputs will be zero padded after it till the end of the model input size so the position of the input will be random not in the beginning of the context window,
+Transformer models give flexible context window, but the feedforward models needs fixed context window so we have to pad our inputs to a fixed size so the feedforward layers can process it, you can leave the beginning of your inputs and only pad the end of the inputs, but for me all the inputs will be padded with random number of zeros before it and the inputs will be zero padded after it till the end of the model input size so the position of the input will be random not in the beginning of the context window,

 ## Context window

 I’ll start my model with a context window of one character or one pixel then I’ll start to scale it up and increase the context window,

 My final goal will be a context window of one billion tokens,

+Note the storage this implies, one billion tokens at a value size of 1024 in float16 is around 2 terabytes for the value store alone, so reaching this goal needs the archiving and the sparsity described in the Long term memory and the Sparsity sections, it is not something that fits in the memory of a personal computer,

 Why you may need a model that can handle context window with billions of tokens because you can use the model to handle thousands of prompts at the same time, but you will need a way for the model to share the knowledge without mixing the inputs and that if you want the model to act as a database or a search engine, or you’re dealing with large files like videos,